 Code Geass has the Britannian invasion and conquest of Japan, which we see only in flashbacks concerning young Lelouch, Suzaku and Nunally and the one from first episode opening sequence.
 There also was an alternate version of the Napolean wars, where Napoleon conquered Great Britain, making all the British aristocracy run to America, creating the Britannia Empire.

 The many wars of the Ancient Belka in Lyrical Nanoha.
 We have been told some general info about it, such as how it destroyed Old Belka and led to the current age where physical-based weapons were banned, but otherwise, it's a big question mark.
-As Nanoha ViVid revolves around the Reincarnation of two prominent figures from that war, many readers hope that it will eventually give more insight to that period.
+These wars were not visually depicted until Nanoha ViVid, which revolves around the Reincarnation of two prominent figures from that war.

 Cowboy Bebop has the War on Titan, which shaped the lives of Spike, Vincent, and Grencia years before any action related to the main story took place.
 We get a few glimpses of it in flashbacks however.